milkyskies/floe/README.md

 > **Status:** Early development.
 The compiler is functional but the language is not yet stable.

+See the [docs](https://milkyskies.github.io/floe) for reference and to get started.

 ## Quick Start

 ### Prerequisites